PawseySC/hpc-container-training/_episodes/21-build-docker.md

 ```
 {: .source}

 The directory where the the Dockerfile is stored is the so called the Docker **build context**.
 Docker will include files in this directory in the build process and in the final image.
-As a by-product, this will make the build process longer and the image larger, so that we want to include only those strictly required for the build, even none if possible.
+As a by-product, this will make the build process longer and the image larger, so that we want to include only those strictly required for the build.

 Let's comment on the Docker instructions that appear in this Dockerfile.